Put Us On Your Nice List!

 Inflammation from lupus can also cause fluid to accumulate in the abdominal cavity.
 This condition, known as ascites, can cause severe abdominal pain, tenderness of the belly, nausea, vomiting, fever, and the lack of bowel movements.
 Ascites may also be the result of infection, liver disease, pancreatitis, cancer, or other conditions.

 The pancreas makes enzymes that break down sugars, fats, and starches during digestion.
-The pancreas also makes hormones, which are chemical messengers that cause changes throughout the body.
+Your pancreas also makes hormones, which are chemical messengers that cause changes throughout the body.

 Lupus can cause inflammation of the pancreas in a condition known as pancreatitis.
 Medications for lupus, such as corticosteroids, immunosuppressants, and diuretics, can also cause pancreatitis.